Super creamy pineapple bars made with protein-packed Greek yogurt & sweet pineapple juice. Only 130 calories per square.

 - optional: top with cherries and pineapple slices when serving

 - Preheat oven to 300°F (149°C).
-Line the bottom and sides of an 8 or 9-inch square baking pan with aluminum foil or parchment, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
+Line the bottom and sides of an 8 or 9 inch square baking pan with aluminum foil or parchment paper, leaving an overhang on all sides to easily lift the bars out of the pan before cutting.
 Set aside.